quickmute/quickmute.github.io/_posts/2021-11-06-how-to-github-jekyll.md

    - `git add .`
    - `git commit -m "my changes"`
    - `git push`

+# Write and publish a post
+1. Go to `_posts` directory
+2. Create a new file that looks something like this `YYYY-MM-DD-title.md` (replace YYYY-MM-DD with today's date)
+3. Edit and save your new markdown file
+4. Go up to parent directory
+4. Re-build the site
+   `jekyll build`
+5. Re-publish the site
+   - `git add .`
+   - `git commit -m "new post"`
+   - `git push`

 # Journey Continues
 Now follow this instructions to customize your site.
 [Jekyll Step 01](https://jekyllrb.com/docs/step-by-step/01-setup/)